Aylesbury (UK Parliament constituency)

-Aylesbury is a constituency created in 1553 — created as a single-member seat in 1885 — represented in the House of Commons of the United Kingdom since 2019 by Rob Butler of the Conservative Party.
+Aylesbury is a constituency in the House of Commons of the UK Parliament, currently represented by Laura Kyrke-Smith, a member of the Labour Party.

 Constituency profile

-Aylesbury expanded significantly after World War II, in a diverse way with a similar proportion of this recent development being social housing estates as private estates.

-Workless claimants who were registered jobseekers were in November 2012 lower than the regional average of 2.4% and national average of 3.8%, at 2.2% of the population based on a statistical compilation by The Guardian.

-Whereas the average house price is higher than the national average, in the Aylesbury Vale authority (which largely overlaps) this in the first quarter of 2013 was £262,769, the lowest of the four authorities in Buckinghamshire and this compares to the highest county average of £549,046 in South Bucks District.
+The constituency is located in Buckinghamshire.
+It contains the large town of Aylesbury, Buckinghamshire's county town, and the rural areas to its east.
+Other settlements in the constituency include the villages of Aston Clinton, Pitstone and Wing.

+Aylesbury has a history as a commercial and market town and expanded significantly after World War II.
+Residents of the constituency are generally wealthier than local and national averages, and the unemployment rate is low.
+The ethnic makeup of the constituency is similar to the country as a whole.
+At the most recent county council election in 2025, voters in Aylesbury elected primarily Liberal Democrat councillors, whilst seats in the rural areas of the constituency were mostly won by Conservatives.
+In the 2016 referendum on leaving the European Union, voters in the constituency are estimated to have voted slightly in favour of Brexit, similar to the national average.

 History

 Early form

+The Parliamentary Borough of Aylesbury sent two MPs to the House of Commons of England from 1553 to 1707, then to the House of Commons of Great Britain from 1707 to 1800 and finally to the House of Commons of the United Kingdom from 1801.

 The seat was a much narrower, generally urban borough with two-member status at Westminster from its grant of a limited franchise in 1553 until the passing of the Great Reform Act 1832.

-In 1804, following the voiding of the election of the sitting MP, Robert Bent, for corruption, the franchise was extended to the 40s. freeholders of the Three Hundreds of Aylesbury (Aylesbury, Risborough, and Stone).
-Consequently, the contents of the Parliamentary Borough were defined within the 1832 Reform Act itself as the Three Hundreds of Aylesbury.
+In 1804, following the voiding of the election of the sitting MP, Robert Bent, for corruption, the franchise was extended by the Parliamentary Elections, Aylesbury Act 1804 (44 Geo.
+3. c.
+60) to the forty-shilling freeholders of the Three Hundreds of Aylesbury (Aylesbury, Risborough, and Stone).
+Subsequently, the contents of the Parliamentary Borough were defined within the 1832 Reform Act itself as the Three Hundreds of Aylesbury.
 This extended the seat to include Wendover and Princes Risborough.

-The Borough continued to elect two MPs until its abolition by the Redistribution of Seats Act 1885 and transformation into a large county division, formally named the Mid or Aylesbury Division of Buckinghamshire.
+The borough continued to elect two MPs until its abolition by the Redistribution of Seats Act 1885 and transformation into a large county division, formally named the Mid or Aylesbury Division of Buckinghamshire.
 It was one of three divisions formed from the undivided three-member Parliamentary County of Buckinghamshire, the other two being the Northern or Buckingham Division and the Southern or Wycombe Division.
 As well as the areas previously represented by the abolished Borough, the reconstituted seat included Linslade to the north-east and Chesham to the south-east.
 Since then national boundary reviews have seen a gradual reduction in its physical size as its population has grown (see Boundaries Section below).